 Bring awareness to the lack of diverse representation in front of and behind the camera.

 Inspire and empower media creators from underrepresented and marginalized groups to engage in filmmaking as a feminist act.

 Examine media through the intersecting lenses of gender, sexuality, race, ability, class, age, etc.

 Cultivate a welcoming safe space that fosters cross-cultural understanding.

-Now in it’s third year, the GRFFF was originally the brainchild of independent publisher, The Bandit Zine, as a film version of their magazine.
+Now in its fourth year, the GRFFF was originally the brainchild of independent publisher, The Bandit Zine, as a film version of their magazine.
 What started as a small evening showcase has now grown into a two-day festival that includes interactive workshops and panels, performances by local artists, and films screened from around the world.